 Startimes ON offers trial packages that let you stream select shows, including African Movie Series, and St Novella, without having a Startimes subscription.
 I was able to stream a movie and a football match.
 The app works well on 18:9 aspect ratio screens.

 StarTimes ON is offering access to all 64 World Cup 2018 matches for only N1,000.

 Kwese has two mobile apps, which makes things a little confusing.
 The apps are Kwese TV and Kwese iFlix.

 Kwese TV is available to both DTH and non-DTH subscribers.
-It offers a few free channels, including NTA, KTN News, Kwese Free Sports, and ESports Tv.
+It offers a few free channels, including NTA, KTN News, Kwese Free Sports streaming, and ESports Tv.

 But Kwese TV app requires you to sign in before being able to watch anything.
 The option to register is there, but you will need an active Kwese account number to do that, so you cannot signup and get going 100% online if you aren’t already a subscriber.

 Kwese iFlix, on the other hand, lets you register online and offers free streaming of some content.
 I was able to signup with a Google account and access content immediately.
 VIP content is available for NGN150 per day, and gives access to the World Cup and a catalogue of TV shows and movies.